Explore Colorado Stories

 “We need to end the stigma around addiction; it’s not your fault you’re wired this way.”

+I am Lars.
 My first experience with substances came at an early age when I drank alcohol for the first time in seventh grade.
 In my early twenties, I had multiple knee surgeries, which came with an opioid prescription.
 Daily use led to addiction, and things began to spiral.
-Over the years, I had periods of sobriety.
+Over the years, I have had periods of sobriety.
 These periods never lasted because I didn’t feel like I was really doing the work.
 It wasn’t until I was pulled over for an aggravated DUI and possession that I started to turn things around.
+Facing the consequences of my actions was a wake-up call that I couldn’t ignore.
+The fear of losing everything I held dear, including my freedom, propelled me to take a hard look at my life and the choices I had been making.
+It was a moment of clarity that forced me to acknowledge the destructive path I had been on for far too long.

-From this situation, I found pathways to recovery.
+In this situation, I found pathways to recovery.
 One of those pathways was that I received court-ordered rehab.
-I was also able to do some evaluation of myself as a person and how I wanted to share myself with the world.
-From there, I was able to put in that work that’s so essential to recovery.
+I was also able to do some self-evaluation of myself as a person and how I wanted to share myself with the world.
+From there, I was able to put in the work that’s so essential to recovery.
 Having a supportive partner was hugely helpful.
 My wife understands that I can’t be with someone who is going to use substances at all.
-My support system, competitive nature, dedication to working on my sobriety and being myself have given me a new life.
+My support system, competitive nature, dedication to working on my sobriety, and being myself have given me a new life.
 Today, I own a natural pet market and dog wash, I spend time volunteering to do outreach, and I focus on my sobriety.

 KEITH | Denver, CO